newrelic-experimental/nr-pixie-security-plugin/README.md

 export PIXIE_CLUSTER_ID=<Pixie cluster id>
 ```

-(Optional) If you would like to set up monitoring with New Relic, save your license key to your environment:
+(Optional) If you would like to set up monitoring of the plugin with New Relic, save your license key to your environment:
 ```
 export NEW_RELIC_LICENSE_KEY=<New Relic license key>
 ```